 In the centuries before the era until the first century, boats of the so-called Hjortspring-type were widespread in southern Scandinavia.
 These were boats of about seventeen meters long and had space for about twenty men paddling.
 These boats were built in the Nordic clinker-built tradition, thus where the edges of the hull planks overlap each other.
 By the end of the first century, the Hjortspring-type had been replaced by more sophisticated, also clinker-built, ships with oars.
 Much like the ships found in Halsnøy, Norway, and in Björke, Sweden.

-In the rhine River area, around the beginning of the era, flat-bottomed ships and barges were built with sails.
+In the River Rhine area, around the beginning of the era, flat-bottomed ships and barges were built with sails.
 Several barges have been found in Zwammerdam, the Netherlands.
 These were used for commercial transport.
 The construction technique was flush or carvel-built.
 With this technique, the edges of the hull planks are placed close together.

 In Bruges, Belgium, a cargo ship was found, dated around 200 AD.
 It was a flat-bottomed vessel, approximately fourteen meters long, and equipped with a sail.
 Similar to the Rhine barges mentioned earlier, this ship was also carvel-built.
 Another ship, known as the Blackfriars I shipwreck, was excavated in London, UK.
 This ship, dating back to the second century, also had a sail.
 Both the Bruges and Blackfriars I boats are considered ancestral to the cog ship, also known as kugg or kogg(e).
 The cog ship, with its significant carrying capacity, became the dominant ship type of the Early Middle Ages and was believed to be the typical vessel used by Frisian merchants.
 It is even thought to have been developed by the Frisians themselves (Westerdahl 1992).